apache/carbondata/docs/documentation.md

 **Quick Start:** [Run an example program](./quick-start-guide.md#installing-and-configuring-carbondata-to-run-locally-with-spark-shell) on your local machine or [study some examples](https://github.com/apache/carbondata/tree/master/examples/spark2/src/main/scala/org/apache/carbondata/examples).

-**CarbonData SQL Language Reference:** CarbonData extends the Spark SQL language and adds several [DDL](./ddl-of-carbondata.md) and [DML](./dml-of-carbondata.md) statements to support operations on it.Refer to the [Reference Manual](./language-manual.md) to understand the supported features and functions.
+**CarbonData SQL Language Reference:** CarbonData extends the Spark SQL language and adds several [DDL](./ddl-of-carbondata.md) and [DML](./dml-of-carbondata.md) statements to support operations on it.
+Refer to the [Reference Manual](./language-manual.md) to understand the supported features and functions.

 **Programming Guides:** You can read our guides about [Java APIs supported](./sdk-guide.md) or [C++ APIs supported](./csdk-guide.md) to learn how to integrate CarbonData with your applications.